yousafkhamza/ipstack-containerization-with-nginx-lb/README.md

 ----
 ## Conclusion
-it's a sample iplocation webiste and anyone can easy to setup this project  on your environment with the help of docker-compose and containeraization.
-Also, this project includes to an 3 iplocation lookup (ipsstack) containers and that three containers are store/fetch datas to a common cache server (redis).
-Also, the 3 containers are connected with a nginx server and that server act as a load balancer and this server is only connected with outside world.
+it's a sample IP-location website and anyone can easy to set up this project on your environment with the help of docker-compose and containerization.
+Also, this project includes 3 IP location lookup (ipstack) containers, and that three containers are store/fetch data to a common cache server (Redis).
+Also, the 3 containers are connected with an Nginx server, and that server act as a load balancer, and this server is only connected with the outside world.

 ### ⚙️ Connect with Me